coenttb/swift-html-types/README.md

 # swift-html-types

-A complete Swift domain model of HTML elements and attributes.
+A comprehensive, accurate, and type-safe domain model of HTML elements and attributes in Swift.

-The HTML types in this package closely mirror the HTML5 specification, enabling compile-time validation of HTML structure and attributes.
+`swift-html-types` resulted from my efforts to build a Swift HTML DSL, which became an exploration of how to architect Swift libraries for maximum modularity and reusability.
+Instead of building one monolithic package, I created an ecosystem of carefully designed packages that compose together: `swift-html-types` and `swift-css-types` provide standards-compliant Swift APIs, while `swift-html-css-pointfree` integrates these domain models with HTML-printing capabilities. `coenttb/swift-html` layers on functionality that completes the developer experience at point of use.

 ![Development Status](https://img.shields.io/badge/status-active--development-blue.svg)

 This package is currently in active development and is subject to changes.
 Features and APIs may change without prior notice until a stable release is available.

-## Features

-- **Type-safe HTML elements**: All HTML5 elements represented as Swift types
-- **Type-safe HTML attributes**: Strongly-typed attributes with appropriate constraints
-- **Comprehensive coverage**: Support for all standard HTML5 elements and attributes

 > [!NOTE]
-> This package serves as a foundational type system for Swift HTML DSL implementations.
-It provides the type definitions only and does not include HTML rendering functionality.
+> This package serves as a foundational type system for other packages to depend on.
+Consequently, this package provides the type definitions only and does not include HTML rendering functionality.
 Implementers will need to build their own rendering logic on top of these types.
+For a concrete example, see `swift-html`'s integration in [swift-html-css-pointfree](https://github.com/coenttb/swift-html-css-pointfree).

 ## Examples